adityasiwan/Object-Detection-in-an-Urban-Environment/README.md

 >   num_steps: 60000
 ```

-The reason behind implementing this changes are :
+The reason behind implementing these changes are :

-1. `ssd_resnet101_v1_fpn_keras` is used as it has better mAP than `ResNet50` or `ResNet152` and also it is faster than ``ResNet50``.
+1. `ssd_resnet101_v1_fpn_keras` is used as it has better mAP than `ResNet50` or `ResNet152` and  it is also faster than ``ResNet50``.
 [Source](https://tfhub.dev/tensorflow/collections/object_detection/1)

-2.
+2. The [SSD: Single Shot MultiBox Detector](https://arxiv.org/pdf/1512.02325.pdf) paper states that using an extensive sampling strategy(in this case `ssd_random_crop`) can significantly improve the mAP by 8.8% therefore the `random_crop_image` is replaced with `ssd_random_crop`.

-3. Initialy our learning rate was high, so our model might not converge at all, therefore, learning rate was reduced and total_steps was increased for slower convergence.
+3. Initially our learning rate was high, so our model might not converge at all, therefore, the learning rate was reduced and total_steps was increased for slower convergence.

-<<------------------mention change with respect to config------------>>
-<<------------------discuss about data augmentation------------------>>
+With these changes in the `config` we were able to come up with an optimal data augmentation as shown below.

 ![aug3](./images/modified-experiment/new-augmentation/aug3.png)